top of page

 Ron Jessurun as Ron Wood

 Born in Amsterdam, Netherlands, and raised in California, Ron developed an early love for music and was born to play!
-Ron graduated from the Guitar Institute of Technology, class of '85, and has played in many bands since that time.
-He has played on tour with Cirque du Soleil on the DRALION show and has opened for such notables as The Winery Dogs, Michael Schenker Group, Thin Lizzy, Black Star Riders as well as Foghat and Blue Oyster Cult.
-Ron is also a luthier, and plays mandolin, recorder, and dulcimer!
-Ron's skillful guitar playing has quickly earned him the nickname, "Note for Note Ronnie" and has made him an awesome fit for Mick Adams and The Stones.
+Ron graduated from the Guitar Institute of Technology, class of '85, and has played in many bands since then.
+He has played on tour with Cirque du Soleil on the DRALION show and has opened for such notables as The Winery Dogs, Michael Schenker Group, Thin Lizzy, Black Star Riders, Foghat, and Blue Oyster Cult.
+Ron is also a luthier for the Fender Custom Shop and plays mandolin, recorder, and dulcimer!
+Ron's skillful guitar playing has quickly earned him the nickname "Note for Note Ronnie" and has made him an excellent fit for Mick Adams and The Stones.

 Bill Cormier as Mick Taylor